 If you have been chosen to be someone’s executor, and are looking to start the process of sorting their finances, you’ll need to apply for a document called a ‘grant of probate’, which shows that you have the authority to access money and share out assets.
 It involves completing a probate application form and an inheritance tax form, which can both be done online.

-In England and Wales, you will pay a flat probate fee of £273 when you apply for probate on an estate of any size, whether you carry out the probate process yourself or if a solicitor does it for you.
-This is a change from the old system, which applied before 26 January 2022, and meant that probate fees would only be paid if the estate of the person who has died is worth more than £5,000.
+In England and Wales, if the value of the estate is over £5,000 then you’ll pay a flat probate fee of £273 when you apply for probate, whether you carry out the probate process yourself or if a solicitor does it for you.
+If the estate is valued at less than £5,000, you won’t pay a probate fee.
 You can get help filling in these forms from the Government’s probate and/or inheritance tax helplines.
 There will be some tasks that you should be able to delegate to others, but as the executor, you will have overall responsibility for managing the process.

 The application process for the grant of probate can seem counterintuitive as you will need to provide a valuation of the estate and calculate any Inheritance Tax that might be due before you have any real access to the accounts of the person who has died.
 The point of the grant is to allow you to move money around and distribute it, but until you get this you can ask many banks and organisations for a ‘probate value’, which will give you the total amount that is in the account.